 - Talk about fireworks ahead of time- No one likes surprises in the form of loud BOOMS and explosions.
 Talk about what fireworks are and what they look like.
 Find a video of some fireworks.
+Read a book about fireworks.
 Explain that special people (such as firemen) learn how to use fireworks safely.

 - Sit a good distance away from the ground show– Fireworks are extra scary when they are close.
 Kids can see the ground show when they are older.
 For younger children, the farther away the better until they are comfortable with the experience.

 - Bring comforts– A comfy lawn blanket, a blanket if it gets chilly, maybe a comfy pillow.
 Does your child have a favorite blanket or stuffed animal?
 Bring anything (within reason) that they use as a comfort measure.
 A glowing stuffed animal or light up toy would be fun.
 You could also stop at Dollar Tree for some glowing necklaces, bracelets, etc. to get the kids excited and save a bunch of money since there is a huge mark-up on these items at the show.

 - Earplugs/ear protectors -This may be your best friend at the fireworks.
 Even as an adult, I find some of the louder BOOMS to interfere with my enjoyment of the show.
 By minimizing the loud noises, your child may be able to enjoy the pretty lights in the sky.
 It is usually the noise that scares them- not the fireworks themselves.
 You can buy special noise reducing “earphones” or “earmuffs” for kids.
 They are used in loud situations (such as car races, concerts, sporting events).
 They come in different sizes to fit just about anyone.
 Here is a link: kids hearing protectors